-The attributes x, y, z are specifying the direction vector in global coordinate system into the quadrant of the welding.
+The attributes x, y, z specify the direction vector in the global coordinate system into the quadrant of the welding.
 The origin of this vector is defined by u and the loc_list.

-The length of the vector has no specific meaning, only the direction is used.
-However, it should be sufficiently long to be unambiguous as it is presented in Figure 50.
+The length of the vector has no specific meaning; only the direction is used.
+However, it should be sufficiently long to be unambiguous as it is presented in Figure 53.